vovkos/doxyrest/README.rst

 	*	- IO Ninja Jancy API
 		- `sphinx_rtd_theme <http://ioninja.com/doc/api>`__

-The best part about the Doxyrest approach is that it's modular and 100% customizable.
+To reiterate, the strongest point of the Doxyrest approach is that it's *modular and 100% customizable*.
 You can replace the **XML-generator** to support new languages; you can change **Sphinx themes** or **CSS styles** to tweak the visual appearance (fonts, colors, page layout, etc), and if that doesn't cut it, you can modify the **Lua frames** for more drastic effects -- from tweaking the declaration coding style to changing the whole structure of documentation.

 Quick HOWTO
 -----------